Amid U.S. air strikes, Iraq struggles to build own air force

 Iraqi officials were not available to comment on the planes, as incoming Prime Minister Haider Al-Abadi prepares to form a new government.

-"The Americans in one way or another wanted to delay this deal," said Iskander Witwit, the deputy head of the panel, noting that Baghdad had paid $1.6 billion through the end of 2013 as part of the F-16 deal, which includes training.

-"In 2014 there were some differences, and there was delay, and as you know there are some political blocs which stand in the face of the ... armament," he said.
-"But this doesn't justify (delay) because the first batch (of two planes) was supposed to be delivered beginning of 2014."

-Hassan Jihad Ameen, another committee member in the previous parliament, said he thought the United States had been slow to deliver because of concerns that Maliki's Shi'ite-led government would use the planes in a way that intensified sectarian divisions with Sunnis.
+Hassan Jihad Ameen, an Iraqi lawmaker on the security and defense committee in the previous parliament, said he thought the United States had been slow to deliver because of concerns Maliki's Shi'ite-led government would use the planes in a way that intensified sectarian divisions with Sunnis.

 "Now ... there is a hope that we have this new government which doesn't differentiate between Iraqis and (is) able to create better atmospheres," Ameen said.